rgar21/Pewlett-Hackard-Analysis/README.md

 ## Summary

 At this moment the "silver tsunami" is threatening to wipe over 60% of our workforce over the coming years.
 We are simply not prepared for this type of turnover in so many senior positions.
+Compounding this issue is the fact that we do not have enough qualified employees to enter the mentorship program.
+Let alone, enticing each eligible mentor to sign on will be another task.

-Cross reference individual departments in the retirement title and eligibility to cross reference even more
+My current recommendation is to run another query that will further breakdown our retiring_titles chart by job department in order to better help us understand what departments will need to be focused on the most.
+Secondly, I recommend that we run a similar query to find the number of eligible mentors per department and compare them to the number of new employees needed per department.